ethereum/ethereum-org/views/content/crowdsale.md

 * **abiSignature** will be **0x01cb3b20**.
 You can figure out the signature for any function by trying to execute them but in the confirmation window, instead of typing your password, copy the code in the **Data** field.
 The function signature is the first 10 characters in bold.
 * **targetBlock** is the block number in which you want the function to be executed, read below to calculate an estimation.

 The crowdsale contract specifies a deadline using a timestamp, but the Alarm clock currently schedules calls based on block numbers.
 Since ethereum has a block time of approximately 17 seconds, we need to compute a block number that is going to be probabilistically past the deadline.
-We can do this with the formula **current\_block\_number + duration\_in\_minutes * 60 / 17 + buffer** where **buffer** is a number of blocks that is sufficiently large that you can rely on it occuring after the crowdsale deadline.
+We can do this with the formula **current\_block\_number + duration\_in\_minutes * 60 / 17 + buffer** where **buffer** is a number of blocks that is sufficiently large that you can rely on it occurring after the crowdsale deadline.
 For short crowdsales less than a day in duration a buffer of 200 blocks should be sufficient.
 For durations closer to 30 days, you should probably pick a number closer to 5,000.

 You can use the following chart for rough estimates for how many blocks to add to the current block to compute the **targetBlock**.